eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 ## The plans

+### Redesign of the Bus Network
+This is

 ### Bus Corridors

-The NTA are calling this the [Core Bus Corridor Project](https://busconnects.ie/initiatives/core-bus-corridor-project/) and you might know it from the uproar about trees that are planned to be cut down. <!-- Add links to news articles --> The plan involves creating 16 bus corridors through a combination creating more dedicated bus lanes (by widening streets, or removing car lanes), and/or bus gates.
+The NTA are calling this the [Core Bus Corridor Project](https://busconnects.ie/initiatives/core-bus-corridor-project/) and you might know it from the uproar about trees that are planned to be cut down. <!-- Add links to news articles --> The plan involves creating 16 bus corridors, through a combination creating more dedicated bus lanes (by widening streets, or removing car lanes), and/or bus gates.

 TODO: